Common Control and Measurement Plane

 ||Send notices to

-control plane and a separate common measurement plane for non-packet
+common control plane and a separate common measurement plane for

-distribution of attributes relevant to the setting up of tunnels
+of attributes relevant to the setting up of tunnels and paths.

 CCAMP WG work scope includes:

-(measurement attributes) for describing links and paths that are
+attributes) for describing links and paths that are required for

-networks.
-These will be developed in conjunction with requests
+routing and signaling.
+These will be developed in conjunction with

 - Functional specification of extensions for GMPLS-related routing

 (OSPF, ISIS) and signaling (RSVP-TE) protocols required for path